 Statistical Analysis Plan and Methods

 All proposed analyses will be completed overall and in subgroups based on BP (normal BP, elevated BP, and stage 1 hypertension).
-Participant characteristics will be summarized using means for continuous and percentage for categorical variables.
+Participant characteristics will be summarized using means for continuous variables and percentages for categorical variables.
 Medians with 25th and 75th percentiles will be presented instead of means for continuous variables that exhibit skew (e.g., predicted CVD risk is often skewed towards lower values).
 We will summarize the distribution of JHS participants included in the current analysis according to 10-year and 30-year total CVD risk using the PREVENT equations.
 Specifically, we will compute the proportion of participants with 10-year total CVD risk < 10% and ≥10%.
 Within the 10-year total CVD risk groups, we will additionally compute the proportion with 30-year total CVD risk <10%, 10% to <20%, 20% to <30%, and ≥30%.
-Next, for each of the 30-year risk categories, we will compute mean LVMI and the proportion of participants who developed stage 2 hypertension and LVH, separately.
+Next, for each of the 30-year risk categories, we will compute mean LVMI and the proportion of participants who developed stage 2 hypertension and with LVH at visit 3, separately.

 Interval censored Cox regression models will be used to test whether 30-year predicted total CVD risk using the PREVENT equations at visit 1 is associated with incident stage 2 hypertension at visits 2 or 3.
 Linear regression will be used to test whether 30-year predicted CVD risk using the PREVENT equations at visit 1 is associated with LVMI at visit 3.
 Poisson regression with robust standard errors will be used to test whether 30-year predicted risk using the PREVENT equations at visit 1 is associated with LVH at visit 3.
 As predicted total CVD risk using the PREVENT equations is the primary independent variable, we will not include multivariable adjustment for variables (e.g., age) that are used to estimate predicted risk in these equations.